kkdev211/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    The biggest difference between `.forEach` & `.map` is that .map creates a new array without changing the original array.

 2. What is the difference between a function and a method?

+    A method calls on on the window object explicitly wherease a function can be defined in the global scope.

 3. What is closure?

+    A closure gives you access to an outer function's scope from an inner function.

 4. Describe the four rules of the 'this' keyword.
+-Global binding: "this" refers to the whole window -Implicit Binding: whenever a function is called by a precedding dot, the object is to the left of the dot gets 'this.'
+-Constructor Functions:specific instances of objects are created -Explicitly Defined- .call, .apply, .bind

 5. Why do we need super() in an extended class?
+    We need super to allow the consctuctor to call the parent constructor to pass on to it what it needs.

 ## Project Set up

 Follow these steps to set up and work on your project: